MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Undo-MgTeamworkDeletedTeamChannelMessageSoftDelete.md

 ## SYNOPSIS
 Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Undo-MgBetaTeamworkDeletedTeamChannelMessageSoftDelete](/powershell/module/Microsoft.Graph.Beta.Teams/Undo-MgBetaTeamworkDeletedTeamChannelMessageSoftDelete?view=graph-powershell-beta)

 ## SYNTAX

 ### Undo (Default)